Historical Site Viamala

 Description

 The Carschenna rock paintings were discovered by chance by a forestry official in 1965 and subsequently uncovered by the Rhaetian Museum.
-They are located on several rock slabs and include countless signs and subjects whose exact meaning is not fully understood.
-Comparisons with other rock paintings, some of which are better dated, suggest that they were created in the Bronze Age, from around 1500 BC.
+Countless signs and subjects are engraved on just under a dozen rock slabs spread over a distance of around 400 metres.
+Comparisons with rock carvings, some of which can be dated, suggest a date in the Bronze Age and Ice Age, around 1800 BC.

 Accessibility